Non-Stationary Inventory Control with Lead Times: Algorithms for Non-Stationary Inventory Control

 \paragraph{Updating Cost Estimates.} At the start at $t=1$, we initialize the counterfactual inventory $I_1^{\tau}$ for each ${\tau \in \A_{\gamma}}$ to zero.
 In the following time steps, the stock levels evolve according to the base-stock update \Cref{eq:inventory_balance}.
 We have two sets of base-stock policies we need to maintain estimates for, policies ${\tau \leq \tau_v^k}$ and policies ${\tau > \tau_v^k}$.
 For the first, we update the counterfactual inventory levels and observe costs in each time step, regardless of which level ${\tau_t \geq \tau_v^k}$ is selected.
 Base-stock policies greater than $\tau_v^k$ are updated only when ${\tau_t = U}$ because only in these time steps the counterfactual sales~$Y^{\tau}_t$ for ${\tau > \tau_v^k}$ are obtained.

-Note that for fixed base-stock policies with instantaneous replenishment the condition $I_t^\tau \leq \tau$ is always maintained for ${\tau \leq \tau_t}$.
+For fixed base-stock policies with instantaneous replenishment the condition $I_t^\tau \leq \tau$ is always maintained for ${\tau \leq \tau_t}$.
 This ensures we can invoke \cref{lemma:feedback_structure} and determine counterfactual costs via \cref{eq:cost_function} for evaluating all policies ${\tau \leq \tau_t}$.
-Moreover, we can apply \cref{lemma:concentration} and obtain concentration of the empirical cost estimates $\hat{\mu}(\tau,s,t)$ for stationary intervals $[s,t]$ (for policies ${\tau > \tau_v^k}$ with $[s,t]$ being a subset of a sampling block for base-stock level $U$).
+Moreover, we can apply \cref{lemma:concentration} and obtain concentration of the empirical cost estimates $\hat{\mu}(\tau,s,t)$ for stationary intervals $[s,t]$ (for ${\tau > \tau_v^k}$ with $[s,t]$ being a subset of a sampling block for policy~$U$).